durga79/Climate-analysis/PROJECT_REPORT_DRAFT.md

 ### 6.2 Limitations
 *   **Data Lag:** The World Bank data often lags by 1-2 years.
 Our interpolation methods, while statistically valid, are approximations of the current reality.
 *   **Scope:** We focused on 30 representative countries.
-A global analysis of 190+ countries would require more sophisticated distributed processing (e.g., Spark) to handle the increased load.
+A global analysis of 190+ countries would require more sophisticated distributed processing (e.g., Apache Spark) to handle the increased load.

 ### 6.3 Future Work
 1.  **Predictive Forecasting:** We plan to implement LSTM (Long Short-Term Memory) Recurrent Neural Networks to forecast CO2 trends through 2030, allowing for "What-If" scenario planning.